open-telemetry/opentelemetry-java-instrumentation/docs/semantic-conventions.md

 **[2]: TODO** After [this PR](https://github.com/open-telemetry/opentelemetry-specification/issues/950)
  is merged, remove this line.
 If it rejected, then implement this attribute.

-**[3]:** In case of Almeria, return values are [SessionProtocol](https://github.com/line/armeria/blob/master/core/src/main/java/com/linecorp/armeria/common/SessionProtocol.java), not values defined by spec.
+**[3]:** In case of Armeria, return values are [SessionProtocol](https://github.com/line/armeria/blob/master/core/src/main/java/com/linecorp/armeria/common/SessionProtocol.java), not values defined by spec.